 The AMTA Assembly of Delegates is the legislative and policy-making body of the Association.
 Its primary purpose is to reflect the interests and needs of the membership regarding how the Association operates.
 The Assembly receives and acts upon legislation from the general membership (that’s you!), the Council Coordinators, the AMTA Board of Directors, and from its own members.
-Assembly meetings occur at each annual AMTA conference and all are welcome to attend.
+Assembly meetings occur at each annual AMTA conference, as well as at other times during the year, and all are welcome to attend.
 Assembly Delegates are seated by region at these meetings.
 The size of the delegation of each region is determined by the membership of the region and Delegates are elected by their regional membership.
 This is just one more reason why Association membership is so important: the bigger our region is, the bigger our voice is in deciding policy.
-Currently, the MAR is seating 16 Delegates, along with Alternates.
-If you are interested in learning more about the Assembly, please contact the current MAR Assembly Chair, Donna Polen, at: email@example.com
+Currently, the MAR is seating 14 Delegates, along with Alternates.
+If you are interested in learning more about the Assembly, please contact the current MAR Assembly Chair, Donna Polen, at: firstname.lastname@example.org

 DELEGATES, listed alphabetically

 Article VII.
 Assembly of Delegates